steamatch/STEAMatch.-The-NFTask/README.md

 + 2 Your production will be heard by an audience willing to incorporate it into their collection.

 # NFT format
 Audio track of maximum 1 minute.
-Formats: .mp3, .mp4, .wav.
+Formats: MP3, OGG, WAV.

 Individually or collectively, design and produce your proposal.
 You can be a director, screenwriter, editor or one of the voices of your own production, or you can also distribute production work into different tasks, from research to the final cut.